-Online collaboration tools help keep your manager, team members and yourself constantly updated with changes in projects that you may otherwise overlook.
+Online collaboration tools help keep your manager, team members, and yourself regularly updated with changes in projects that you may otherwise overlook.
 If there are many updates and modifications on the project instructions and project itself, updates are readily available in the control panel.
 Here’s a look at 10 Collaboration Apps that you, as a project manager, can utilize.

 1. Note Taking: Producteev